Onne van der Wal/Getty Images

 Reduced deductions, exemptions

-Wealthier taxpayers also have to do extra math to figure out how much of their personal exemptions and itemized deductions they will lose.
+Wealthier taxpayers also stand to lose portions of their personal exemptions and itemized deductions.

-Personal exemptions -- $3,900 each for yourself, spouse and any dependents for the 2013 tax year -- help reduce your adjusted gross income to a lower taxable income amount.
-This amount is reduced incrementally once your income exceeds your filing status income amount.
-The personal exemption phaseout, or PEP, could zero out the exemptions amount for some taxpayers.
+Personal exemptions — worth $4,050 each for yourself, spouse and any dependents for the 2016 and 2017 tax years — help reduce adjusted gross income to a lower taxable income amount.
+The exemptions shrink once income exceeds the trigger amount listed above.

-Wealthier taxpayers who itemize deductions could see that amount cut, too.
-If they hit the income thresholds, they will have to make a series of Schedule A calculations to determine if they lose some of the value of common deductions, such as mortgage interest, state and local taxes paid and charitable donations.
+Better-off taxpayers who itemize also could lose some of the value of common deductions, such as mortgage interest, state and local taxes paid and charitable donations.

-Unlike the exemptions phaseout, the itemized deductions cannot be completely eliminated.
-However, they could be reduced enough to cause wealthier filers some tax pain.
+The exemptions can be zeroed at completely at some very high income levels.
+That doesn't happen with the itemized deductions, though they could be reduced enough to cause wealthier filers some tax pain.